PaulTran47/latex-cv-with-biblatex/index.md

 ## Overview

-Whether deciding to enter the academic, public, or private sector, every researcher needs a curriculum vitae (Latin for "course of life") or CV for short.
-This document will be needed for job applications, for conferences, and for keeping track of publications and notable accomplishments.
+The journey of a researcher is a long one; every researcher will accumulate an abundance of research qualifications, publications, presentations, awards, and teaching experience over time.
+As a result, a curriculum vitae (CV for short) is an absolute necessity for job applications and annual performance reviews in the academic, public, or private sectors, as well as just keeping track of publications.

 In the academic world, LaTeX is the standard formatting language and for good reason: LaTeX makes formatting easy for maintenance and quick updates.
-It's for this reason that I've created a CV entirely in LaTeX.
-To further tailor this for academics, the CV has integration with Biblatex as well to easily update publications.
+It's for this very reason that I've created a CV entirely in LaTeX.
+To further tailor this for academics, the CV has integration with the awesome [biblatex package](https://ctan.org/pkg/biblatex) to easily update and maintain publications of all kinds.

 ## Prerequisites